KiarashDadpour/TA-DataStructure-2024/Algorithm Analysis/8) Homeworks.md

 3) Finding the k-th Smallest Element
  - Task: Try to design an algorithm to find the k-th smallest element in an array.
  - Objective: Ensure that the time complexity of the algorithm is O(log n).
+4) Optimized Bubble Sort
+ - Task: Implement an optimized version of the Bubble Sort algorithm for an array of integers.
+ - Objective: Stop the sorting process early if the array becomes sorted before completing all comparisons.